-Erase iPhone remotely (with this action you won’t be able to track your iPhone but data is prevented from slipping into wrong hands)
+- Erase iPhone remotely (with this action you won’t be able to track your iPhone but data is prevented from slipping into the wrong hands)

 How to erase iPhone data remotely?

-Choosing to erase iPhone remotely deletes the complete data from it.
+Choosing to erase the iPhone remotely deletes the complete data from it.

 Note: Always remember to copy important photos, videos, music, and other data on iCloud backup before remotely erasing the iPhone.

 Use a trusted and safe data recovery solution such as Stellar Data Recovery for iPhone to restore lost files from iCloud.
-The software allows to recover specific data rather than recovering the entire data.
+The software allows the recovery of specific data rather than recovering the entire data.

 Method 2: Track iPhone through Family Sharing